Skip to content

 Little beasts

-You don't need to discover big animals like sheep or cows, as finding smaller animals is just as much fun.
-In the same way as you see molehills, little casts of soil on the top of a garden can show you that worms live in the soil and are doing their wormy thing beneath the ground.
+You don't only need to search for big animals like deer and foxes – finding smaller animals is just as much fun.
+In the same way as you see molehills, little piles of soil on the top of a garden can show you that worms live in the soil and are doing their wormy thing beneath the ground.
 You can also search through grass or gardens to find ants and watch them going about their daily lives.

 ‘50 things to do before you're 11¾’